SchwandersC/NLP-Sentiment-Analysis-on-youtube-comments-to-predict-dislikes/README.md

 # DSCI-550-Project.
-Comment Sentiment Analysis on youtube videos
+Comment Sentiment Analysis on youtube videos (attached is more descriptive final report)
 ## I was interested to see if the sentiment of comments on youtube could help predict the overall like to dislike ratio
 ## I extracted data using google cloud and the youtube api
 ## I used NLTK and Hugging Face to perform sentiment analysis